 To determine the characteristic frequency (CF) of a fiber, a pure tone can be used as a probe.
 By varying the frequency and the intensity of the probe, it is possible to assess the receptive field of the neuron.When the probe enters into the receptive field, the neuron increases it discharge rate (red color).
 Outside the receptive field, the activity of the neuron goes down to the spontaneous rate (blue color).

-This neuron recorded in a Mongolian gerbil, has a characteristics frequency around 4.5 kHz and a threshold around 2 dB SPL.
+This is how is built a tuning curve from a neuron recorded in a Mongolian gerbil, with a characteristic frequency around 4.5 kHz and a threshold around 2 dB SPL.
+Note that the receptive field narrows as the intensity lowers, to become punctiform at threshold.

 Temporal response of auditory nerve fibers